 Types of Fertilizer Spreaders

-Since there are various makes and models from which you can choose from, you need to consider a few of the following details to ensure you are getting a product that works well with both your choice of fertilizer, as well as yard size.
+Since there are various makes and models from which you can choose, you need to consider a few of the following details to ensure you are getting a product that works well with both your choice of fertilizer, as well as yard size.

 Make sure you know how much square footage of lawn you need to cover with fertilizer.
-Also consider how much time you want to spend on this.
-Broadcast spreaders, amongst the most popular type of spreader, vary in their ability in how wide they can cast the pellets.
+Also, consider how much time you want to spend on this.
+Broadcast spreaders, amongst the most popular type of spreaders, vary in their ability in how wide they can cast the pellets.